 The 🥾 boucle du Barmus, as experienced by MBFF:

 🍃 Summertime 🍃 is when the Lac Vert’s emerald green colour is at its sharpest!
 It is truly magical, with the reflections of🌲green trees in the green water enhancing the whole green experience!

 Unless you opt to do a longer walk, a visit to Lac Vert is at most a half-day affair, allowing for other activities if you have a willing group!
 You have plenty of options in Plaine-Joux and Plateau d’Assy!

 Plaine-Joux – you may decide to park here, in which case you’ll have plenty of choices!
-During the warmer months (before Passy Plaine-Joux turns into a family ski resort!), there is plenty of space to run around and to kick a ball, watch the parapentes taking off on a clear day . . . or you could visit the Maison de la Réserve Naturelle de Passy, or try out the accrobranches ® Passy Plain’Wood (do check opening hours out of main summer season ).
+During the warmer months (before Passy Plaine-Joux turns into a family ski resort!), there is plenty of space to run around and to kick a ball, watch the parapentes taking off on a clear day . . . or you could visit the Maison de la Réserve Naturelle de Passy (good to know: the accrobranches ® Passy Plain’Wood has SHUT).

-*good to know – Passy Tourisme organises guided tours of the sanitoriums and there is a good leaflet available a the Tourist Office too*
+good to know – Passy Tourisme organises guided tours of the sanitoriums and the church, and there is a good leaflet available a the Tourist Office too;

 more information – read this fascinating article in Le Temps by journalist Christian Lecomte, for more information about the sanitoriums, their history and their uncertain future . . .